 Exhibition period

 More than 875 visits were made to the Have Your Say page during the public exhibition period of the technical studies.
-We received 101 submissions from the community.
+The elected Council considered 101 submissions from the community.
 Not all submissions requested changes to the Draft Plan.

 The plan was adopted by the elected Council at the 10 December 2025 Ordinary Meeting.